FAMILIAR-project/HackOurLanguages-SIF/README.md

    * parsing, pretty printing, and first interpreter or compiler
    * prepare presentation of the result for Oct.
 19

-* Automated reasoning (e.g., with solvers) and synthesis of variants (MA, 19 october)
+* Automated assessement of compilers' variants and benchmarks (MA, 19 october)
+   * slides: `AutomatedTesting.pdf`
    * intermediate control of the running project

+* Home work (MA, 22 october)
+     - milestone: testing your DSL, finding functional and non-functional bugs in your compilers/interpreters or in... existing libraries/tools

+* Automated reasoning (e.g., with solvers) and synthesis of variants (MA, 2 november)
    * slides: `VariabilityModeling.pdf`

-* Testing software and compilers (MA, 22 october)
-     - milestone: testing your compilers

-* Automated assessement of compilers' variants and benchmarks (MA, 2 november)
-   * slides: `AutomatedTesting.pdf`
-   * milestone: finding functional and non-functional bugs in a compiler
+   * intermediate control of the running project: finding functional and non-functional bugs in a compiler

 * Final exam (1 hour, JMJ, 12 november)